Stand in the Schoolhouse Door: Aftermath

 In the days following the enactment, the National Guard were ordered to remain on the campus owing to a large Ku Klux Klan contingent in the surrounding area.
 Wallace and Kennedy exchanged volatile telegrams over it.
 Wallace objected to Kennedy ordering the Guard to remain on the campus and said that Kennedy bore responsibility if something happened.
 Kennedy responded stating that Executive Order 11111 made it clear that responsibility for keeping the peace remained with the state troopers under Wallace's control and said he would revoke the order if assurances were made.
 Wallace refused, stating he would not be intimidated and cited that Executive Order 11111 was passed without his knowledge.

 Executive Order 11111 was also used to ensure that the Alabama National Guard made sure that black students across the state were able to enroll at previously all-white schools.
 It was complemented by Executive Order 11118, which provided "assistance for removal of unlawful obstructions of justice in the State of Alabama".
-As of June 2024, Executive Order 11111 has not been revoked.
+As of September 2026, neither Executive Order 11111 nor 11118 has been revoked.

 The stage managing of the incident did avoid provoking violence, but it also served Wallace's purposes by amplifying his contention that desegregation was not primarily an issue of racial justice, but one of "states' rights" instead.

 Hood left the university two months after the incident.
-After living in a dorm surrounded by federal marshals, he'd had a dead black cat mailed to him and was threatened with expulsion for a speech he gave that berated Governor Wallace and the University of Alabama.
+While living in a dorm surrounded by federal marshals, he was threatened with expulsion for a speech he gave that berated Governor Wallace and the University of Alabama, and someone had mailed him a dead black cat.
 He was also dealing with his father's cancer at the time.
 Hood said that he left to avoid a "complete mental and physical breakdown."

 Malone became the first black graduate of the University of Alabama when she received her bachelor's in business management in 1965.
 She continued her civil rights activism and in 2000 received an honorary doctorate from the university when she presented the commencement address there.